Farmer's Guide to Pig Feed Pellet Size: Matching Pellets to Growth Stages

 Brief Introduction

-As a pig farmer, you may invest a lot of high quality pig feed formulation.
-But if your pigs can not eat the feed comfortably or they waste it, you will lose money.
-The secret is not just what is in the feed, but what is the right pig feed pellet size.
-Matching right pig feed pellet size to different pigs’ age can improve the feed intake, reduce waste and boost the pigs’ performance in a powerful way.
+As a pig farmer, you may invest in a lot of high-quality pig feed formulation.
+But if your pigs cannot eat the feed comfortably or they waste it, you will lose money.
+The secret is not just what is in the feed but the appropriate size of pig feed pellets.
+Matching the appropriate size of pig feed pellets to different pigs’ ages can improve feed intake, reduce waste, and boost the pigs’ performance in a powerful way.

 Why Does Pellet Size Matter So Much for Pigs?